My classroom procedures are introduced early in the year, in the order needed, but none without

 base our classroom celebrations not on traditional holidays, but on our

-classroom community values.
-We have three main celebrations during the year: Halloween party, a Winter Open House and a Spring Open House.
+the year: Halloween party, a Winter Open House and a Spring Open House.

 Most kids and parents are let down that our room